 Day 2: Kenko – Huchuy Qosqo – Lamay – Ollantaytambo

 Enjoy the beautiful views from the Local Village early in the morning with a cup of coffee while you enjoy the first rays of the sun.
-After breakfast, we will start a gradual 1-hour uphill to the highest mountains with spectacular views of the Sacred Valley; then, we will go 2 hours downhill to Huchuy Qosqo, 3600m (11811ft), a stunning ancient city on top of the Sacred Valley.
+After breakfast, we’ll begin a gradual 1-hour uphill to the highest mountains with spectacular views of the Sacred Valley; then, we’ll go downhill for 2 hours to Huchuy Qosqo, 3,600 m / 11,811 ft, a stunning ancient city on top of the Sacred Valley.

 On the way, you pass refreshing streams, beautiful canyons, and breathtaking views of the Andes mountains.
 After exploring the Inca Site, we will continue for 1.5 hours into the Sacred Valley for our last picnic lunch.
 The final part will be traveling by van along the Sacred Valley until we arrive in Ollantaytambo, where we will explore the town and check in at a hotel.